 In this allegedly inevitable process, of arriving at the proletarian communist utopia after the proletarian class becomes conscious of its true nature, what is supposed to be Karl Marx’s own role?
 In Hegelian theory, Hegel himself is the final and greatest world–historical figure, the man–God of man–Gods.
 Similarly, Marx in his view stands at a focal point of history as the man who brought to the world the crucial knowledge of man’s true nature and of the laws of history, thereby serving as the “midwife” of the process that would put an end to history.
 Thus Molnar:

-Like other Utopian and gnostic writers, Marx is much less interested in the stages of history up to the present (the egotistic now of all Utopian writers) than in the final stages when the stuff of time becomes more concentrated, when the drama approaches its denouement.
-In fact, the Utopian writer conceives of history as a process leading to himself since he, the ultimate comprehensor, stands in the center of history.
+Like other utopian and gnostic writers, Marx is much less interested in the stages of history up to the present (the egotistic now of all utopian writers) than in the final stages when the stuff of time becomes more concentrated, when the drama approaches its denouement.
+In fact, the utopian writer conceives of history as a process leading to himself since he, the ultimate comprehensor, stands in the centre of history.
 It is natural that things accelerate during his own lifetime and come to a watershed: He looms large between the Before and the After.

 The achievement of the Marxist utopia is, moreover, dependent upon leadership and rule by the Marxian cadre, the possessors of the special knowledge of the laws of history, who will proceed to transform mankind into the new socialist man by the use of force.
 In the Judeo–Christian tradition, the existence of evil is accounted for by the free will of the individual.
 In monist, determinist systems, on the other hand, all history is supposed to be determined by fixed laws, and therefore evil can only be apparent, while really acting in a deeper sense as a servant of the higher good.
 All apparent evil must be truly good, and serve some sort of determined plan, whether it be the unfolding of the God–man or an atheistic version thereof.
 Coercing people by a cadre in order to create a new socialist man cannot be evil or unacceptable in a just society.
 On the contrary, it is the duty of the Marxist vanguard, they who are the servants of the next inevitable stage of history, to impose such a regime.
 This is a duty to history, that alleged entity to which the cadre are in service, and who (which?) is destined to judge the actions of the past, to judge them as moral or immoral, as either advancing the birth of the allegedly inevitable historical future, or of thwarting such birth.
 In short, history or the cadre has the privilege and duty of judging any person or movement as being either “progressive” (that is, advancing the determined march of history) or “reactionary” (retarding that inevitable march).